-When looking at an operating room similar to the one in this photo, how many types of medical devices and clinical information systems can you spot?* Based on the patient acuity and care delivery plans, the types of systems, resources, and data needed are methodically planned.
+When looking at an operating room, how many types of devices and clinical information systems can you think of?
+Based on the patient acuity and care delivery plans, the types of systems, resources, and data needed are methodically planned.

-Applying a traditional vulnerability management approach to this problem would involve using a virtual machine to scan every device on the network, enumerating the vulnerabilities present in any of their components, and applying patches from the manufacturer or software vendor.
+Applying a traditional vulnerability management approach may not be sufficient to solve this problem.
+Using a virtual machine to scan every device on the network, enumerating the vulnerabilities present in any of their components, and applying patches from the manufacturer or software vendor may not work.
 There are several reasons why this strategy falls flat in the clinical space:

-· First, many of these devices are not designed to be scanned in this manner and doing so can actually cause a crash, potentially putting care delivery or even patients at risk.
+- First, many of these devices are not designed to be scanned in this manner.
+Doing so could cause a crash, potentially putting care delivery, or even patients, at risk.

-· Second, many if not most device manufacturers do not regularly release patches and applying third-party patches may violate regulatory approvals or service warranties.
+- Second, many if not most device manufacturers do not regularly release patches, and applying third-party patches immediately may violate regulatory approvals or service warranties.

-· Last and most importantly, these devices are not like general purpose computers; the way they behave is significantly more regimented.
+- Last and most importantly, these devices are not like general-purpose computers.
+The way they behave is significantly more regimented.
 A component that exists in a medical device’s operating system may be “vulnerable,” but if said component is never used in the device’s normal workflow, the risk is very low and vulnerability management on the device isn’t needed as quickly.

-Finally, we must move beyond a myopic fixation on patching as the only solution to vulnerabilities.
+Finally, we must move beyond a myopic fixation on patching as the only solution to vulnerability management.
 When taking the device’s clinical workflow into account, in many cases workarounds are possible that effectively mitigate or even eliminate the risk of a vulnerability without patching and without compromising care delivery.

-Vulnerability management for medical devices will always involve balancing cybersecurity risk against clinical needs and limited staffing.
+Vulnerability Management for medical devices will always involve balancing cybersecurity risk against clinical needs and is further complicated by limited staffing.
 But with the right approach, it doesn’t have to be frustrating and indefinite.
-Understanding both a device’s likelihood of exploitation and the impact that a compromise would bring makes the HTM cybersecurity program far more effective, ultimately allowing the healthcare delivery organization to put patient and provider safety as its top priority.
+Understanding both a device’s likelihood of exploitation and the impact that a compromise can bring makes the HTM cybersecurity programs far more effective, and, ultimately, allows the healthcare delivery organization to put patient and provider safety as its top priority.
 Take a dive into this Vulnerability Management for IoMT Webinar to fully understand how to juggle this balancing act.